juji-io/docs/docs/chatbot-design-tips.md

 deliver delightful social experience at the same time.
 Use the tips below to create such an AI chatbot with minimum time and effort.

-### Start w/ Chat Outline
+### Start w/ Chat Flow Outline

 Building an AI chatbot is similar to writing a screenplay, which should have a beginning (Welcome), body, and end (Wrap up).
 Moreover, it should have a clear conversation objective that can guide the chatbot's to drive a dialog and achieve the objective.

-Although Juji provides a set of chatbot templates, each of which always includes a Welcome and Wrap-up, we strongly recommend that you first create a chat outline using your favorite text editor, such as Word and Google doc.
-Online editing tools, like Google doc, allow collaborative editing, which let your colleagues or clients alike help you polish the outline.
+Juji provides a set of chatbot templates, each of which always includes a Welcome and Wrap-up.
+We strongly recommend that you first create a **chat outline**, which defines a chat flow that your chatbot will use to guide a conversation with a target audience.
+You can use your favorite text editor, such as Word and Google Doc to edit such an outline in a plain text format.
+Online editing tools, like Google doc, allow collaborative editing, which let your teammates or clients help you polish the outline.

 Below is a sample outline that is intended to create a chatbot that can  chat with gamers about games.